jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/frame-grabbers.rst

 endoscopes).
 A single card can be used to capture both channels of the stereo stream.

-You first need to install the drivers from Blackmagic, see https://www.blackmagicdesign.com/support/family/capture-and-playback The drivers are included in the package "Desktop Video".
-Once you've downloaded the binaries and extracted the files from Blackmagic, follow the instructions on their ReadMe.txt.
+You first need to install the drivers from BlackMagic, see https://www.blackmagicdesign.com/support/family/capture-and-playback The drivers are included in the package "Desktop Video".
+Once you've downloaded the binaries and extracted the files from BlackMagic, follow the instructions on their ReadMe.txt.
 For 64 bits Ubuntu system, install the ``.deb`` files in subfolder ``deb/x86_64`` using ``sudo dpkg -i \*.deb``.